 • Advanced Level (for students with very good knowledge of German)

 Students taking courses in English do not need to have any prior knowledge of German.
+Students who would like to take a course in German should submit a proof of the German language competence as part of the application.
 Non-native speakers of English or German should have sufficient language to follow subject courses.
 Note: The host institution ultimately determines proficiency level and course eligibility.

 See the Membership Directory for details.